-Annette Langer shares a wide spectrum of topics based on her own life experiences, often poking good-natured fun at herself to make her point.
-She combines humor with storytelling, offering inspiration, reflection and pure entertainment.
+Annette Langer shares a wide spectrum of topics based on her own life experiences, frequently poking good-natured fun at herself to make her point.
+She combines humor with storytelling, offering readers inspiration, reflection and pure entertainment.

-Originally from Chicago, Langer spent a rewarding career in a variety of Federal Government jobs from court reporter to office manager.
-She took an early retirement and then went back to school, training for her "life after.”
-She became a travel agent, work she enjoyed for many years thereafter.
-The attention to detail and the analytical, exploratory nature of her corporate world duties, combined with her life experiences as a cancer survivor, world traveler and travel agent, have inspired the content of much of her writing.
+Following a rewarding career with the Federal Government in Chicago in a variety of jobs from court reporter to office manager, Langer trained for her "life after" and became a travel agent, work she enjoyed for many years thereafter.
+The attention to detail and the analytical, exploratory nature of her corporate world duties, combined with her life experiences as a travel agent, a cancer survivor and world traveler, have inspired the content of much of her writing.

-She has written two full-length books, Healing through Humor: Change Your Focus, Change Your Life! and A Funny Thing Happened on My Way to the World: Diary of a Fearless Travel Agent, available in both print and e-book formats.
-Her shorter works have appeared in several anthologies, including the Livermore Wine Country Literary Harvest; O'Brien's Literary Speculator Bright Beginnings; Voices of the Valley, First Press; Voices of the Valley, Encore; and the critically acclaimed Chicken Soup for the Soul series and Not Your Mother's Book series.
+Langer's books, Healing through Humor: Change Your Focus, Change Your Life! and A Funny Thing Happened on My Way to the World: Diary of a Fearless Travel Agent, are available in both print and e-book formats on this website.
+Her shorter works have appeared in several anthologies, including O'Brien's Literary Speculator: Bright Beginnings; Livermore Wine Country Literary Harvest; Voices of the Valley First Press; Encore; and Word for Word; the Not Your Mother's Book series and the critically acclaimed Chicken Soup for the Soul series.

-Annette Langer relocated from Chicago and now resides in the San Francisco Bay Area where she continues to meet life's challenges, but in better weather!
-She's an active member of the 100-year-old California Writers Club and when not pursuing her writing and speaking events, you'll find her keeping busy as a police volunteer with her local police department.
+Annette Langer has left her Chicago roots and now resides in the San Francisco Bay Area where she continues to meet life's challenges, but in better weather!
+She is an active member of the 100-year-old California Writers Club and when not pursuing her writing and speaking events, she keeps busy as a police volunteer with her local police department.